SmartThingsCommunity/smartthings-cli/packages/cli/README.md

   ID  the app id

 OPTIONS
-  -d, --dry-run          produce JSON but don't actually submit -h, --help             show CLI help
+  -h, --help             show CLI help
-  -i, --input=input      specify input file
-  -j, --json             use JSON format of input and/or output -o, --output=output    specify output file
-  -p, --profile=profile  [default: default] configuration profile -t, --token=token      the auth token to use
+  -p, --profile=profile  [default: default] configuration profile -t, --token=token      the auth token to use --authorize            authorize Lambda functions to be called by SmartThings
-  -y, --yaml             use YAML format of input and/or output --authorize            authorize Lambda functions to be called by SmartThings --compact              use compact table format with no lines between body rows --expanded             use expanded table format with a line between each body row --indent=indent        specify indentation for formatting JSON or YAML output
 ```

 _See code: [dist/commands/schema/update.ts](https://github.com/SmartThingsCommunity/smartthings-cli/blob/v0.0.0/dist/commands/schema/update.ts)_